Feeling heard and understood, and being able to do both, is a human need.

 Empathy can make us racist and xenophobic.
 For example, strong empathetic connections with our family members, or our social or racial group, may lead us to hate or act in aggression towards those we perceive as a threat.

-Another example of dangerous empathy could be those good at reading other people’s emotions, such as manipulators, like narcissists.
-Such people may use their exceptional empathetic skills to deceive others.
+Another example of dangerous empathy could be those good at reading other people’s minds, like sociopaths and psychopaths.
+They use their exceptional empathetic skills to deceive and exploit.

 • • •